WebDevBootcamp/course-content/module1/index.md

 ## Getting Started

+What does the Internet/web mean to you?

+What’s your favorite part of the web?
+Why?

-What is the web?
+What are examples of really excellent software/tools/services on the web?

-What is the Internet?
+Why do you want to be a web developer?
+Based on your understanding of it so far, what piques your interest?

 ## History of the Internet